iterative/dvc.org/public/static/docs/command-reference/diff.md

 ## Description

-Given two commit SHA hashes, branch or tag names, etc.
+Given two commit hashes, branch or tag names, etc.
 ([references](https://git-scm.com/docs/revisions)) `a_ref` and `b_ref`, this
 command shows a comparative summary of basic statistics related to files tracked by DVC: how many files were deleted/changed, and the file size differences.